zeromq/czmq/README.md

         zmsg_addmsg (zmsg_t *self, zmsg_t **msg_p);

     //  Remove first submessage from message, if any.
 Returns zmsg_t, or NULL if
-    //  decoding was not succesful.
+    //  decoding was not successful.
     //  Caller owns return value and must destroy it when done.
     CZMQ_EXPORT zmsg_t *
         zmsg_popmsg (zmsg_t *self);